retrosight/rest/guidelines.md

 * All currency values SHOULD follow [ISO 4217:2015 Codes for the representation of currencies](#ISO-4217).
 * A currency value SHOULD be an JSON object with the following keys:
  	* `amount`
-    * Stored as a `string` data type due to poor handling of floating point numbers in Javascript.
+    * Stored as `string` data type due to poor handling of floating point numbers in Javascript.
     * Only valid numbers.
     * Optional single decimal point.
     * Optional negative (-) sign.